-Sometimes we may not be able to correct the personal information in the way that has been requested, for example, if we need to keep a record of what we knew or understood to be correct about your personal information at a particular time, or when the personal information held is an opinion and not an objective fact.
-In that case we take reasonable steps to make a note on our record of your personal information that you have said is inaccurate, incomplete or out of date.
+Sometimes we may not be able to correct the personal information as requested, for example, if we need to keep a record of what we knew or understood to be correct about your personal information at a particular time, or when the personal information held is an opinion and not an objective fact.
+We will take reasonable steps to make a note on our record of personal information you have said is inaccurate, incomplete or out of date.